hzz0024/hzz0024.github.io/_posts/2020/2020-08-30-MAF_evaluation.markdown

 |NC_035784.1 | 12021211  | T         |      A    |    T    |   0.426569   |    38    |
 |NC_035784.1 | 12021217  | A         |      C    |    A    |   0.337988   |    39    |

-- test 3 MAF with -doMajorMinor 1 and some other filters
+- test 3 MAF with -doMajorMinor 3 and -sites, with same quality filters as test 1

 ```sh
 angsd -P $NB_CPU -doMaf 1 -dosaf 1 -GL 1 -domajorminor 3 \